Paraquat Parkinson's

 Paraquat Parkinson's claims are active and have been coordinated in federal multidistrict litigation.
 The federal Paraquat MDL, MDL No. 3004, is in the Southern District of Illinois and involves allegations that exposure to paraquat herbicide is associated with Parkinson's disease.

 The litigation has involved discovery, expert issues, case-specific proof, and ongoing dispute over whether individual plaintiffs can show legally sufficient exposure and causation.
-Defendants generally dispute that paraquat caused any individual person’s Parkinson's disease and may challenge exposure history, scientific causation, warnings, and damages.
-Litigation status can change, so this guide is a general overview rather than a live docket report.
+Since August 2025, the MDL's center of gravity has shifted to administration of the confidential Master Settlement Agreement, with bellwether trial settings vacated while the program proceeds.
+Defendants generally dispute that paraquat caused any individual person's Parkinson's disease, and litigation status can change — this guide is a general overview rather than a live docket report.

 Key issues in the lawsuit